reki2000/intencoder-go/README.md

 This library provides a reversible transformation to obfuscate a uint64 into a hard-to-guess string.
 The resulting string ranges from a minimum of 7 to a maximum of 15 characters (or an array with a minimum of 4 bytes to a maximum of 9 bytes).

-To enhance human readability and obfuscate the ID further, the encoder utilizes a restricted character set based on base32 encoding.
-This avoids characters like "0" and "O", "1" and "I", and especially "Q" and "9", as these pairs are easily confused in pronunciation in Japanese.

-- up to 2^24-1 : 7
+- up to 2^24-1 : 7 chars
 - up to 2^32-1 : 8
 - up to 2^40-1 : 10
 - up to 2^48-1 : 12
 - up to 2^56-1 : 13
 - up to 2^64-1 : 15

-Example:
+To enhance human readability, the encoder utilizes a restricted character set based on base32 encoding.
+This avoids characters like "0" and "O", "1" and "I", and especially "Q" and "9", as these pairs are easily confused in pronunciation in Japanese ("kyu-").

+## Example

 | Code              | Decimal Value       | Hexadecimal Value |
 |-------------------|---------------------|-------------------|